Lifting statistical structures

 \section{Differential geometry of statistical models}

 Let us consider a paradigmatic experiment in which we perform a series of measurements obtaining some experimental distribution of them.
-Typically, upon our results we want to find the `true' distribution, or rather identify a distribution (taken from a prescribed family), that best fits to the obtained data.
+Typically, upon our results we want to find the `true' distribution, or rather identify a distribution (taken from a prescribed family), that fits best to the obtained data.
 It means that we are dealing with probability distributions $ p(\omega,\mathbf{x})d\omega $ depending on some parameters $\mathbf{x}$, identifying members of the considered family of distributions.
 Thus, to achieve the mentioned goals we need a parameterization of the family of distributions and possibly a kind of distance-like function that measures a relative distance between distributions, or more generally, allows distinguishing two of them.

 \textit{Information geometry} provides a link between statistical models and differential (Riemannian) geometry.
-The idea is to parameterize the space of probability distributions on a measure space $ \Omega $, with a measure $ d\omega $ (a sample space).
-Let thus $ \mathcal{P}(\Omega) $ denotes such a sample space.
-We parameterize it \textit{via} a map $ M \ni m \mapsto p(\omega,x)d\omega $ from a differentiable manifold $ M $.
+The idea is to parameterize the space of probability distributions on a measure space $ \Omega $ (the sample space) with a measure $\xd\omega $.
+Let thus $ \mathcal{P}(\Omega) $ denote such a family of probability distributions in the sample space.
+We parameterize it \textit{via} a map $ M \ni x \mapsto p(\omega,x)\xd\omega $ from a differentiable manifold $ M $.
 That is, for each point $ x $ in the parameter space $ M $, we have a probability measure $ p(\cdot, x) $ on $ \Omega$.

-The notions of a distance and distinguishability between distributions can be formulated \cite{Amari2007, Amari2016}, by introducing a two-point \emph{potential function} $F: M \times M \rightarrow \mathbb{R}$ \cite{Ciaglia2017}, usually called a \emph{contrast function} or a \emph{divergence}.
-It is usually assumed that the potential function is non-negative, $F(x,y)\ge 0$, and vanishes exactly on the diagonal, i.e., $F(x,y)=0$, if and only if $x=y$.
-Let, $\left\lbrace \zeta^j\right\rbrace $ be a coordinate system on the first manifold $ M $ and $\left\lbrace \zx^j\right\rbrace $ on the second.
-If $F$ is at least $\mathcal{C}^3$ the condition imposed on $F$ imply \cite{Matumoto1993},
+The notions of a distance and distinguishability between distributions can be formulated \cite{Amari2007, Amari2016} by introducing a two-point \emph{potential function} $F: M \times M \rightarrow \mathbb{R}$ (see e.g. \cite{Ciaglia2017} for an intrinsic approach) usually called a \emph{contrast function} or a \emph{divergence}.
+It is a function vanishing on the diagonal $\zD_M=\{ (x,x)\,|\, x\in M\}$ and such that its Hessians at points of the diagonal (they have an unambiguous geometric meaning) are non-degenerate.
+It is usually assumed that the potential function is non-negative, so that the Hessians are positive definite.

+Let, $(x^j)$ be a coordinate system on the first copy of $ M $ and $(y^j)$ be the same coordinates but on the second copy of $M$.
+If $F$ is at least $C^3$, the condition imposed on $F$ implies \cite{Matumoto1993}